Aplicaciones

 Phased Array Application

-The two most common positions for placing the UT transducers are on the flange taper and between the bolt holes.
-As illustrated in the photographs below.
+The two most common positions for placing the UT transducers are on the flange taper and between the bolt holes, as illustrated in the photographs below.

 Raised Face Flange Photos